rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 touch /etc/lsyncd.exclude
 ```

-As an example, if you were syncing the `/etc` folder on our computer there would be many files and directories that you want to exclude in the `lsyncd` process.
+For example, if you were syncing the `/etc` folder on your computer, there would be many files and directories you want to exclude in the `lsyncd` process.
 Each excluded file or directory is in the file, one per line:

 ```bash
 /etc/hostname